Alsaxian/SasMacroExercicesUnivLyon1/README.md

-Class and home mini SAS projects, exercising SAS Macro etc., at the University of Lyon 1.
+SAS projects for Lyon 1.